ICOs

 Concept and white paper:

-The first step of an Initial Coin Offering (ICO) is for the project team to develop a concept and create a white paper.
-This white paper describes the details of the project, the underlying technology and the benefits of the tokens.
-It serves as the basis for convincing investors of the idea.
+The first step of an initial coin offering (ICO) is for the project team to develop a concept and create a white paper.
+This white paper describes the details of the project, the underlying technology, and the benefits of the tokens.
+It serves as a basis for convincing investors of the idea.

 Token creation: